tvapdx/FlexLM-License-Usage-Logger/README.md

 ```
 ## Logging to a Directory

 Log could be saved as CSV files.
 By default one csv file will be created for each day of logging.
+To log to a directory, provide the path in the config file and also set `usedb = False`

 In current implementation, there are two types of logs for each day:

 ### Feature logs